Geomates/KandilliEarthquakeNotifier/Readme.md

 ## How to Support

-You can support via [buying coffe to developer](https://www.buymeacoffee.com/mete)
+You can support via [buying a coffee to developer](https://www.buymeacoffee.com/mete)